menghaozhang/tink-link-ios/USAGE.md

 # Usage Examples

-## List providers
+## How to list and select providers

+### Listing and responding to changes

-Here's an example how you list providers.
+Here's how you can list all providers with a `UITableViewController` subclass.
 ```swift
 class ProviderListViewController: UITableViewController, ProviderContextDelegate {
     let providerContext = ProviderContext()